Slider Image 1 Content

 Before I had kids, I knew what anxiety was, I understood people struggled with it, but I was never fully able to comprehend how or why it affected them.
 I always wondered if you knew your anxiety was illogical, why couldn’t you tell yourself that and stop it in its tracks.
-However, I also understood from people struggling with anxiety that they knew it was illogical and could tell themselves that, but it didn’t stop their body from reacting.
+However, I also understood from people struggling with anxiety that they knew it was illogical and could tell themselves that, but it didn’t stop their bodies from reacting.

 Fast forward to my second pregnancy.
 I’d be in the middle of a perfectly normal day and suddenly feel alarmed, like something wasn’t right.
 At first, because I’d never had anxiety, I didn’t realize what it was–which made it even more worrisome.
 After it started occurring two, three, four times a week, it became obvious.
 At my worst point, I remember awaking from a dead sleep alarmed, heart pounding, sweating, and 100% convinced something was very wrong.
 Being pregnant, it was always a difficult balance between is this anxiety or is this something related to the pregnancy I should actually be concerned about.

 I started bringing it up almost every time I went to my OBGYN’s practice and always got the same answer of basically, “Oh, that’s completely normal.
 Try not to worry about it.” *eye roll*… thanks.
 On top of that, my husband is of a very rational, science-based mindset, so it was even harder for him to comprehend or comfort me when out of nowhere I would be completely frantic over nothing.